aserg-ufmg/angularjs-performance-survey/README.md

 * Author: Peter-Paul Koch
 * Author Information: Mobile platform strategist, consultant, and trainer.

-> What worries me is that this non-performant mode is Angular's default (talking about \mcode{ng-repeat} directive).
+> What worries me is that this non-performant mode is Angular's default (talking about `ng-repeat` directive).

 #### [BLOG4] What's wrong with Angular
 * Access date: July-2015